 All walkers and cyclists follow these directions at their own risk.
 Drusilla’s accepts no responsibility for any mishaps of any kind!
 All roads and pathways used feature on OS Map 195 (but you won’t need the map – just our instructions).
 Sturdy footwear is strongly recommended.

-New for 2013 – free children’s walking activity sheet to keep your youngsters trotting along!
+Free children’s walking activity sheet to keep your youngsters trotting along!
 Ask at the bar for a copy.

 A circular walk to the Horton Folly Tower through fields and wood land.
 This local landmark was built in 1750 by architect and Lord of Horton Manor, Humphrey Sturt.